Ab-initio Prediction of Ultra-Wide Band Gap B$_x$Al$_{1-x}$N Materials: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In summary, we predicted the structures and investigated the bonding environments of \baln over the entire $x=0$ to 1 boron fraction range using the \emph{ab-initio} cluster expansion method.
-Ground state phases of \baln were found at 17 B-compositions with formation energies with respect to the wurtzite phases of AlN and BN in the range 0.11-0.25 eV/atom.
+In summary, we predicted the structures and investigated the bonding environments of \baln over the entire $x=0$ to $1$ boron fraction range using the \emph{ab-initio} cluster expansion method.
+Ground state phases of \baln were found at 17 B-compositions having formation energies with respect to the wurtzite phases of AlN and BN in the range of 0.11-0.25 eV/atom.
 The phonon spectra of these \baln alloys indicate that they are dynamically stable across the entire boron fraction range.

 The \baln structures deviate from the ideal wurtzite symmetry due to the large lattice mismatch between AlN and BN.
-However, the pseudo lattice constants of the structures follows the Vegard's law.
-All ground structures have the cations bonded in the $sp^3$ bonding environment with N-Al-N angles of the tetrahedra between $94$ to $141\degree$ and N-B-N angles of the tetrahedra between $99$ and $125\degree$.
-Al-N bond lengths are between $1.81$ and $1.99$\AA and B-N bond lengths are between $1.46$ and $1.71$\AA.
+However, the pseudocubic lattice constants of the structures follow the linear Vegard's law.
+All ground state structures have the cations bonded in the $sp^3$ bonding environment with N-Al-N angles of the tetrahedra between $94$ to $141\degree$ and N-B-N angles of the tetrahedra between $99$ and $125\degree$.
+Al-N bond lengths are between $1.81$ and $1.99$ \AA\ and B-N bond lengths are between $1.46$ and $1.71$ \AA.
 One of the ground state structures, at $x=0.417$, also has $sp^2$ B-N bonds that are characteristic to the hexagonal phase of BN.

-The growth of \emph{w}-\baln has historically been limited to $<3-4\%$ boron fraction films, and recent growth has reached up to $x=0.30$, most likely due to the high formation energies and the observed high structural disorder.
-Nonetheless, high enough temperatures (1000-2000K) could facilitate the growth of single-phase \emph{w}-\baln at a higher boron fraction than has previously been reached experimentally.
+The growth of \emph{w}-\baln has historically been limited to $<3-4\%$ boron fraction films\cite{ZhangQ2022}, and recent growth has reached up to $x=0.30$\cite{Tran2020}, most likely due to the high formation energies and the observed high structural disorder.
+Nonetheless, high enough temperatures (1000--2000 K) could facilitate the growth of single-phase \emph{w}-\baln at a higher boron fraction than has previously been reached experimentally.
 Through this study five metastable phases, at $x=0.333, 0.4, 0.5, 0.6,$ and $0.667$, were identified.
 They lie in local energy-minima basins and are likely to be stabilized by high-temperature growth.